Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 28 Oktober 2025 21.30.55 UTC
+- WIB: Selasa, 28 Oktober 2025 22.30.52 UTC
-- WITA: Selasa, 28 Oktober 2025 22.30.55 UTC
+- WITA: Selasa, 28 Oktober 2025 23.30.52 UTC
-- WIT: Selasa, 28 Oktober 2025 23.30.55 UTC
+- WIT: Rabu, 29 Oktober 2025 00.30.52 UTC

 Kutipan Inspiratif:
-"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."
+"Therefore, you are not training young people for the world of today and the world of tomorrow unless you are doing proven technology training.
+That is one of the reasons I'm so concerned."

-Kategori: inspirational
+Kategori: technology